 MED-DBT is a type of psychotherapy that helps clients learn skills to manage their emotions, improve relationships and tolerate distress.
-It is particularly indicated for clients who have experienced two or more of the following:
+It may be appropriate for individuals with anorexia nervosa, bulimia nervosa, binge eating disorder and other complex eating disorder presentations.
+It is particularly indicated for those who have experienced two or more of the following:

 - Unsuccessful attempts with evidence-based eating-disorder treatment as an outpatient